Richard Harris

 The actor Richard Harris liked a drink.
 It is also true that he was fond of a fight.
-He was certainly in the right place to combine both pastimes when he visited the Kembles Head in Covent Garden.
+He was certainly in the right place to combine both pastimes when he visited the Kembles Head, a pub in Covent Garden.

-In its heyday, Covent Garden market offered plenty of pubs to anyone desperate for an early morning pint.
+In its heyday, the market offered plenty of watering holes to anyone desperate for an early morning pint.
 For example, The Essex Serpent — aka The Snake Pit — opened at 6 a.m.
 Most of them served food and so, when breakfast time arrived, porters would often head for the nearest pub.

-One fine summer morning, in 1971, I made my way to meet my Dad at the Globe in Bow street.
+One fine summer morning, in 1971, I made my way to meet my Dad at the Globe in Bow Street.
+He had organised a a job for me as a porter during my a break from university.
 As I passed the Kembles Head, on the corner of Long Acre and Bow Street, a chair came flying through a window.

 Moments later two men hurtled out of the door and began trading punches.